nghorbani/amass/README.md

 Software Copyright License for **non-commercial scientific research purposes**.
 Please read carefully the [terms and conditions](./LICENSE) and any accompanying documentation before you download and/or use the AMASS dataset, and software, (the "Model & Software").
- By downloading and/or using the Model & Software (including downloading, cloning, installing, and any other use of this github repository), you acknowledge that you have read these terms and conditions, understand them, and agree to be bound by them.
+ By downloading and/or using the Model & Software (including downloading, cloning, installing, and any other use of this GitHub repository), you acknowledge that you have read these terms and conditions, understand them, and agree to be bound by them.
 If you do not agree with these terms and conditions, you must not download and/or use the Model & Software.